jescamilla1/Coding-Games/README.md

 <body>
 <h2>Learn Code</h2>
-<p>This is a repository containing simple projects that I use to teach students how to code.
-These simple programs are used to demonstrate basic concepts and can be built upon. </p>
+<p>This is a repository containing simple projects that I created to teach students how to code.
+These simple programs are used to demonstrate basic concepts and can be built upon.
+Those within this repo are my interpretations of their corresponding game.</p>

 <h2>Languages</h2>